 - Add some sugar to taste and enjoy!

 Kinako Mochi (きな粉餅)

-Next, Kinako Mochi, which is one of the most common Mochi dishes in Japan.
-As you may already know, “Kinako (きな粉)” is roasted soybean flour, which is most commonly used for Mochi rice cake in Japan.
-The basic way to prepare Kinako Mochi is also simple.
+As you may already know, “Kinako (きな粉)” is roasted soybean flour.
+It is most commonly used for Mochi rice cakes in Japan.

 Isobe Maki Mochi (磯部巻き餅)

-- Wrap the Mochi in a sheet of Nori seaweed
+- Wrap the Mochi in a sheet of Nori.

 - Enjoy Isobe Maki Mochi!